You are listening to the Sean Hannity Radio Show Podcast.

 Yeah.

-Well, we flew through Cincinnati, and we all got really happy.
+Well, we flew through Cincinnati and we all got really happy.

-Grab the bowl of that skyline chili along the way.
+Grabbed a bowl of that skyline chili along the way.

-Then we rolled on in the camp.
+Then we rolled on into camp, scared the hell out of Marilyn Manson.

 Now that's one of their party songs among many.